arbarlow/sitemapper/readme.md

 URL=https://example.com/ sitemapper
 ```

-When finished the scraper will output an 'sitemap.json' file and by default using 3 concurrent scrapers.
+When finished the scraper will output an 'sitemap.json' file and by default use 3 concurrent scrapers.

-Feel free to play around with `numberOfWorkers` that variable in `main.go`
+Feel free to play around with the `numberOfWorkers` variable in `main.go`

 ## Issues
 Doesn't parse CSS/JS to calculate dependencies that are loaded via dependencies.